Bar program · Pour cost · Operations

 This one I learned the hard way.
 Regulars walk in.
 The bartender greets them by name, pours their first drink, and “this one’s on me, I got you.”
 Round two is on the house “because you brought your friends.”
 By the end of the night, the bartender has comped four drinks across three regulars and rung up zero of them.

 On a slow Tuesday this is fine.
-It builds loyalty.
-Regulars come back.
-They tip well.
+It builds loyalty, regulars come back, and they tip well.
+I’d do it every slow Tuesday again.

 On a busy Saturday it’s a real cost.
 Multiply by every bartender, every shift, and you’ve got a five-figure annual leak that doesn’t appear in any report because nobody rang the comps.
 Same hand.
 Different night.
 Same untracked drink.

 The fix: a comp policy with a daily dollar cap per bartender, rung in the POS as a comp every time.
-The point isn’t to kill buybacks — they’re part of running a hospitable bar.
+The point isn’t to kill buybacks.
+They’re part of running a hospitable bar.
 The point is to count them.
-When buyback budget shows up as a cost line, you can manage it.
-When it doesn’t, it manages you.
-(Nobody likes that line.
-Run it anyway.)
+When buyback budget shows up as a cost line, you can manage it, and when it doesn’t, it manages you.
+Nobody on staff likes that policy.
+Run it anyway.

 3. Comps not rung in #

 But each one is product going out the door without a sales line attached.
-If your POS doesn’t have a comp line that captures it, your pour cost % is being calculated on cost-spent ÷ revenue-rung.
+If your POS doesn’t have a comp line that captures it, your pour cost % gets calculated on cost-spent ÷ revenue-rung.
 The cost is real.
 The revenue isn’t there.
-The percentage looks like a leak.
+So the percentage looks like a leak when nothing leaked.

-The fix: a comp button in the POS for every category — staff meal, manager comp, vendor, regular.
+The fix: a comp button in the POS for every category, staff meal, manager comp, vendor, regular.
 Push the button every time.
-The comp isn’t the problem.
-The undocumented comp is the problem.
-(It always was.)
+The comp was never the problem.
+The undocumented comp is.

 4. Vendor short-ships and receiving errors #

 This one is sneaky.
-The truck pulls up Tuesday morning.
-The receiving person on duty signs for what’s on the manifest without verifying every case.
+The truck pulls up Tuesday morning, and whoever’s on receiving signs for what’s on the manifest without cracking every case.
 A case of premium tequila is short by two bottles.
-The vendor short-shipped it but you signed for the full count.
-You paid for what you didn’t get.
-That product never enters your inventory but it shows up on the invoice as cost.
+The vendor short-shipped it, you signed for the full count, and now you’ve paid for product that never enters your inventory but still shows up on the invoice as cost.

-Same problem in reverse: you receive a case but the bottles are damaged or the wrong product.
-You don’t catch it.
-You eat the cost.
+Same problem in reverse: you receive a case but the bottles are damaged or the wrong product, you don’t catch it, and you eat the cost.

 The fix: receiving discipline.
 Every spirits case opened, every count matched against the invoice, signed only after verification.
-If the vendor’s driver doesn’t have time to wait, you can refuse the delivery.
-Every distributor I’ve worked with has policies that support the receiving process — they just don’t volunteer those policies if you don’t push.
+If the driver doesn’t have time to wait, refuse the delivery.
+Every distributor I’ve worked with has a policy on the books that backs your receiving process.
+They just won’t volunteer it unless you push.

 5. Recipe drift #